An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Leggett & Platt Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how LEG stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Home Furnishings industry.
+We show how LEG stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Upholstered Household Furniture Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Leggett & Platt , based in Carthage, Missouri, is a diversified manufacturer that designs and produces various engineered components and products that can be found in most homes and automobiles.
 The firm was founded in 1883, and consists of 15 business units, 23,000 employee-partners, and 145 manufacturing facilities located in 18 countries.
 Leggett & Platt provides a variety of components and machinery used by bedding manufacturers in the production and assembly of their finished products, as well as producing private-label finished mattresses for bedding brands.
 Leggett & Platt also produces and distributes carpet cushion and hard-surface flooring underlayment for residential and commercial applications.
 In addition, they are a major distributor of geo components used in ground stabilization, drainage protection, erosion control, and weed control.